PyCav/server/server_setup_guide.md

 	```

 ### **Authentication**
-In this section we will describe how to install a variety of authentication methods (Raven, GitHub, Local User) which will help to prevent unauthorised users from accessing your JupyterHub server.
+This section will describe how to set up a variety of authentication methods (Raven, GitHub, Local User), which you can use to prevent unauthorised users from accessing your JupyterHub server.
 #### **Raven**
-1. Firstly you need to install the PyCav Raven Authenticator plugin, this can be done by running the command
+1. Firstly you need to install the PyCav Raven Authenticator plugin, this can be done by running the command below.

 	```bash
 	pip3 install --upgrade git+git://github.com/PyCav/jupyterhub-raven-auth.git
 	```

-2. Before Raven authentication is available you must enable it in the jupyterhub_config.py file to do this you just need to run the following command
+2. Before Raven authentication is available you must enable it in the jupyterhub_config.py file to do this you should run the following command.

 	```bash
 	sed -i -- 's/raven = False/raven = True/g' /home/public/server/jupyterhub_config.py
 	```

 #### **GitHub**
-1. Firstly you need to install oauthenticator as GitHub uses oauth to authorise users, to install oauthenticator run
+1. Firstly you need to install oauthenticator as GitHub uses oauth to authorise users.

 	```bash
 	pip3 install --upgrade oauthenticator
 	```

 2. Secondly you need to set up an oauth application on GitHub, to do this log in to GitHub and [Create a GitHub Oauth Application](https://github.com/settings/developers).
-Using a sensible application name
+Use a sensible application name
-	, set the homepage url as **https://[domain]:[jupyterhubport]** and set the callback url as **https://[domain]:[jupyterhubport]/hub/oauth_callback** , make sure you replace [domain] with the domain name of your server
+	, set the homepage url as **https://[domain]:[jupyterhubport]** and set the callback url as **https://[domain]:[jupyterhubport]/hub/oauth_callback** , make sure you replace **[domain]** with the domain name of your server
-	(in the format example.com) and also make sure to replace [jupyterhubport] with the port you decided to run jupyterhub on (default 8000).
+	(in the format example.com) and also make sure you replace **[jupyterhubport]** with the port you decided to run jupyterhub on (default 8000).

-3. Finally, before GitHub authentication is available you must enable it in the jupyterhub_config.py file to do this you just need to run the following command
+3. Finally, before GitHub authentication is available you must enable it in the jupyterhub_config.py file to do this you should run the following command

 	```bash
 	sed -i -- 's/github = False/github = True/g' /home/public/server/jupyterhub_config.py